 If you can negotiate balances on your outstanding personal debts, you can also settle your business debts, because both are the same thing.
 By working with your business credit card companies or banks, you can settle your credit card debt.

-The creditors aren’t trying to get a judgement against you in the first place, since they want to collect as much of their outstanding balance as possible.
-Hence, there is a possibility you might end with up with a settlement on paying off a portion of your debt.
+The creditors aren’t trying to get a judgment against you in the first place, since they want to collect as much of their outstanding balance as possible.
+Hence, there is a possibility you might end up with a settlement on paying off a portion of your debt.
 Once a settlement is done, you’ll have to pay upfront so make sure you’ve cash to settle the amount.
 This way, you will not still be accumulating debt with late payments and it’ll be affordable than your outstanding debt.

 Instead of filing for bankruptcy, getting a settlement is a better alternative.
 While pursuing settlement, it’s advisable to approach directly to your credit card issuer in order to avoid a business loan scam.

 It should be your last option.
 If you’re exhausted and out of options to recover from your business credit card debt, its time to file for bankruptcy and to do that, you should know what’s required for filing.

 Chapter 11 Business Bankruptcy process allows you to declare bankruptcy but by submitting a reorganization plan in bankruptcy court, since the process restructures the business to be more competent and to be able to pay off the creditors.
 Here, you’ll get legal protection and time to create your plan along with the opportunity to recover and keep operational.
 Filing for bankruptcy is not sensible since the decision will stay on your credit report for up to a decade.